Technical Fire Safety

 - Consult with the Local Authority Building Regulations departments within the county, together with Approved Inspectors, for planning and building applications

-- Liaise and support other agencies involved in the provision of fire safety in non-domestic premises (Crown Property Inspectorate, HSE, Licensing Authorities, Commission for Social Care Inspection etc)
+- Liaise with and support other agencies involved in the provision of fire safety in non-domestic premises (Crown Property Inspectorate, HSE, Licensing Authorities, Commission for Social Care Inspection etc)

 Technical Fire Safety also has a role in the reduction of false alarm calls